nnguyenthiminh278/report_generator/README.md

 importlib.resources.path("report_generator_v1.templates", "template_MOS.docx")

+- Make sure your score of each model are included in:

+report_generator_v1/data/

 - Make sure your patient data (in excel) is include in the selected dir by the user e.g. input_patient_1234